-Is the project appropriately planned and designed to achieve meaningful outcomes, to ensure a robust and unbiased approach, as appropriate for the preclinical studies proposed and to complete all activities necessary to support the next stage of development (e.g., Pre-IND or other pre-submission meeting with the FDA for certain therapeutics, diagnostics or devices; advance to manufacturing for commercialization for tools)?
+Is the project appropriately planned and designed to achieve meaningful outcomes and to complete all activities necessary to support the next stage of development (e.g., Pre-IND or other pre-submission meeting with the FDA for certain therapeutics, diagnostics or devices; advance to manufacturing for tools)?
 Is this a well-constructed, quality program?
 Do the project plan and timeline demonstrate an urgency that is commensurate with CIRM's mission?